 Skip to main content

+Hydrogen sulfide (also known as H²S, sewer gas, swamp gas, stink damp, and sour damp) is a colorless gas known for its pungent "rotten egg" odor at low concentrations.
+It is extremely flammable and highly toxic.
 Oil and gas production across the western United States has increased dramatically and can have an impact on fire suppression operations and expose fire personnel to health hazards.
-Many parts of the western United States also have natural occurring coal seams that can produce potentially toxic gases as well.
+Naturally occurring coal seams can produce potentially toxic gases as well.

-• Fire personnel can be exposed to hydrogen sulfide gas (H²S) which is commonly expelled during oil and gas extraction operations and some coal seam seeps.
-H²S is a highly toxic, flammable, colorless gas produced by decaying organic matter and has a characteristic odor of rotten eggs at low concentrations; however, the sense of smell is paralyzed at airborne levels above 50 to 150 ppm.
-At higher concentrations, H²S can result in respiratory paralysis, asphyxial seizures, and death.
-Characteristics of a fatal exposure are rapid knock down, respiratory depression, tremors, blurred vision, cyanosis, seizures, and tachycardia.
-H²S vapor can also travel considerable distances to a source of ignition and flash back explosively, giving off corrosive and poisonous oxides of sulfur upon combustion.
+At higher concentrations, H²S can result in respiratory paralysis, asphyxia, seizures, and death.
+Characteristics of a significant exposure are rapid knock down, respiratory depression, tremors, blurred vision, cyanosis, seizures, and elevated heart rate.
+H²S vapor can also travel considerable distances to a source of ignition and flash back explosively, giving off corrosive, and poisonous oxides of sulfur upon combustion.

 To avoid exposure to H²S, here are some DO’s and DON’Ts concerning fire operations near oil and gas operations: